 Decor and Vibe at Reston’s Cafesano

 Cafesano is a very popular Reston restaurant, especially at lunchtime when local workers, teachers, and residents fill every table.
 If you’re hoping to snag a booth, arrive early or late for lunch.
-Fortunately, turn-over is generally quick so you shouldn’t have to wait long, even when the dining room is full.
+Fortunately, turn-over is quick so you shouldn’t have to wait long, even when the dining room is full.

 Reston’s Cafesano Menu and Favorite Dishes